 7. What are front-end languages?

-• CSS: Styles and layouts of the content.
+CSS: It assists for the styling and layout of the content.